AccardoNull/Visualization-of-Data/README.md

+A three-phase interactive visualization built with D3.js to display and explore data about programming languages, their paradigms, creators, and influences.
+The dataset is provided in JSON format and includes both a smaller and a larger file with structured information about various programming languages.
+- Render each programming language from the JSON file along with its first paradigm.
+No interactivity is required.
+- Enhance the display to show up to three paradigms per language.
+Implement an on-click event to display the language's creator and year of creation.
+- On hover, highlight the language by bolding its name and giving it a yellow background.
+- Shift all influenced languages slightly to the right.
+- Shift all influencing languages slightly to the left.
+Usage:
 The code as provided cannot be use in the browser as if they were standalone HTML pages on the filesystem.
 You need to install a little trivial webserver, with the files for the project served.